-- 1. successfully completed 90 credits with a cumulative grade point average of 2.0; - 2. attended as a "full time" student or "flex time" student (as defined below); - 3. completed all required courses and academic requirements within five years of initial matriculation, unless a written extension of this period is granted by the Academic Standing Committee or the Dean; - 4. completed the 50-hour pro bono requirement (as defined in this handbook).
+- 1. successfully completed 90 credits with a cumulative grade point average of 2.0; - 2. attended as a "full time" student or "flex time" student (as defined below); - 3. completed all required courses and academic requirements within five years of initial matriculation, unless a written extension of this period is granted by the Academic Standing Committee or the Dean: - 4. completed the 50-hour pro bono requirement (as defined in this handbook).

 "Full-time" study requires completion of 12 or more hours per fall or spring semester.
 A "flex time student" must take at least 9 credits in any fall or spring semester.
 A student may be a "flex time" student only with approval of either the Assistant Dean for Enrollment and Scholarships or the Assistant Dean for Student Affairs.
-A student may not enroll in more than 18 hours in any fall or spring semester.
-Any student may take any number of credits (but not to exceed 18) in his or her last semester if he or she obtains prior approval from the Assistant Dean for Student Affairs or the Assistant Dean for Enrollment and Scholarships.
+A student may not enroll in more than 15 hours in any fall or spring semester without the approval of the Associate Dean for Academic Affairs or her designee.
+Any student may take any number of credits (but not to exceed 18) in his or her last semester if he or she obtains prior approval from the Associate Dean for Academic Affairs or her designee.
+A student may take no more than 15 on-line credits that will count towards his or her J.D. degree.
 No student is required to take classes any summer term.
-No student may take more than 9 J.D. credits in any summer term.
+No student may take more than 7 J.D. credits in any summer term.